 Click here to learn more about the GM Foundation's long-standing partnership with the SAE Foundation and their commitment to STEM education.

-For more than two decades, Johnson Controls has supported our mission and our relationship is tremendous example of how a partnership can impact an entire community.
+Since 1994, Johnson Controls has supported our mission and our relationship is tremendous example of how a partnership can impact an entire community.

 Perhaps most impressive is the level of employee dedication within Johnson Controls.
 A team of volunteers works tireless to ensure that classrooms are equipped with an industry volunteer.
-The Plymouth-Canton team has even coordinated volunteer efforts for neighboring corporations.

 The SAE Foundation couldn't be more pleased with its partnership with Kia Motors Manufacturing Georgia, Inc. (KMMG).
 In 2012, KMMG made a commitment to Troup County schools in Georgia and expanded the relationship to include Alabama in 2015.
 This support will significantly impact science, technology, engineering and mathematics (STEM) education in these areas by bringing the SAE A World In Motion (AWIM) program into the K-8 classrooms.

 "Our team members take great pride in Kia serving as a responsible and respected citizen in the local community, especially when it comes to youth education.
 This pledge to fund the AWIM program allows KMMG to uphold a philosophy we call the Kia Way, which says we will all work together to make today better than yesterday.
 SAE's proven reputation and the experience it has working with the automotive industry were key factors in forming this partnership."

 – J. Randy Jackson, vice president of human resources and administration, KMMG